Code-Juan/woodenstonemi/EMAIL_SETUP.md

-# EmailJS Setup Guide for Contact Form
+# EmailJS Setup Guide for Contact Form (DEPRECATED)

+⚠️ **This guide is deprecated.
+The current email system uses Postmark.**

+Please refer to `POSTMARK_SETUP_GUIDE.md` for the current email setup instructions.

+---

 This guide will help you set up EmailJS to enable email functionality for the contact form on your website.